 As a beginning investor, it’s usually best to keep your stock market strategy simple by investing in what you understand.
 Some beginning investments to consider include exchange-traded funds (ETFs), which are made up of various investments that track an index or focus on a specific industry sector.
 You could even stick to index funds, which are another type of investment that tracks an index and are mostly “hands-off” for the investor.

 Target-date funds are another type of simple investment to consider.
 These funds include a selection of stocks and bonds that adjust for less risk over time.
-If you purchase a target-date fund that’s meant to last until 2050, for example, your risk would be high at first but slowly taper down as you approached 2050 or whatever “target date” you choose for retirement.
+If you purchase a target-date fund that’s meant to last until 2050, for example, your risk would be high at first but slowly taper down as you approach 2050 or whatever “target date” you choose for retirement.

-6. Research Before Jumping on Complex Strategies
+Step 6: Research Before Jumping on Complex Strategies

 If you’re curious about more complex investing options, you’ll need to learn more about how and when to invest.
 Some resources to turn to include investing books, like: